 What are the best food tracking apps for Android?

-Following that is See How You Eat, a wonderful app that really shakes up how you view your dietary changes.
+Following that is See How You Eat, a wonderful app that shakes up how you view your dietary changes.
 It seems to follow more of the Intuitive Eating approach, helping you heal your relationship with food.

 1. Food Diary